Compress images for Discord — fit the 10MB cap

 The entire process runs locally in your browser using WebAssembly codecs.
 Your screenshots, photos, and images never leave your device:

-2. Choose your output format.
-WebP at quality 75 is the best starting point: it cuts a typical 4MP screenshot from 12MB (PNG) down to roughly 200–250KB while keeping the image looking sharp.
-If you need guaranteed compatibility with everyone in the server, pick JPG instead — JPG q75 will hit around 300–350KB for the same screenshot.
+- Choose your output format.
+WebP at quality 75 is the best starting point: it cuts a typical 4MP screenshot from roughly 12MB (PNG) down to around 200–250KB while keeping the image looking sharp.
+If you need guaranteed compatibility with everyone in the server, pick JPG instead — JPG q75 will land around 300–350KB for the same screenshot.

-3. Set the quality slider.
+- Set the quality slider.
 Quality 75 is the practical sweet spot — it delivers around 80% file-size reduction on photographic content with changes that are imperceptible to most eyes.
-Drop to quality 50 if you need to fit a very large image under 25MB and don't mind mild compression artifacts.
+Drop to quality 50 if you need to fit a very large image under 10MB and don't mind mild compression artifacts.
 Quality 90 is available when image fidelity matters more than size.

 File size comparison: before and after compression